munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 1. Covered 73% of Lesson 2 of Intro to Descriptive Statistics Free course on Udacity.

 2.Had the 5th virtual meetup with @Mohona @Marwa @Richaldo_Elias from #sg_spaic-kagglers where we discussed our progress towards the Titanic project we are working on.

+### Day 16: July 13, 2019

+1. Covered 91% of Lesson 2 Intro to Descriptive Statistics

+2.We finally launched the virtual hackathon which we've been preparing this past week at #sg_hackathon_orgnizrs.
+A big shout to the hard working organizers and judges and also the amazing participants.🌺❤️